Fatos Nano

-Personal history
+Early life

-Fatos Nano was born in Tirana.
-His parents were Thanas Nano, a former director of Albanian Radio Television, and Maria Nano (née Shuteriqi), a government official.
+Fatos Nano was born in Tirana on 16 September 1952.
+His parents were Thanas Nano, a former director of Albanian Radio Television, and Maria Nano (née Shuteriqi), a government official from the same family as Dhimitër Shuteriqi.
 He was the only male child among female siblings in the family.
-He grew up in Hoxha Tahsim Street in East Tirana, attended and graduated from “Sami Frasheri” High School, reserved for the children of the nomenklatura.
+He grew up on Hoxha Tahsim Street in East Tirana, attended and graduated from Sami Frasheri High School, reserved for the children of the nomenklatura.
 In the early years of adolescence, Nano was eager to learn foreign languages and used to play the guitar.
 In his second year of high school, he founded a rock group of which he was the lead singer; they played the music of the Beatles, strictly forbidden to the general public at the time.
 He graduated in Political Economy from the University of Tirana in 1974.
 After graduation in 1978, Nano worked in the management of the metallurgical mills of Elbasan until 1981.
 From 1981 until 1984, Nano served as an economist at Priska's Agricultural Farm in Tirana.
-In 1984, he was appointed as a researcher of socio-economic problems and reforms of market economies of Eastern Bloc countries in the Institute of Marxist-Leninist Studies in Tirana, where he worked until 1990.
-When Fatos Nano was working in the Marxist-Leninist Institute, he was under the observation of Nexhmije Hoxha, Enver Hoxha's wife.
-He was singled out for special favor.
-Nexhmije Hoxha reportedly followed his career and helped him at strategic points to move from job to job.
+In 1984, he was appointed as a researcher of socio-economic problems and reforms of market economies of Eastern Bloc countries at the Institute of Marxist–Leninist Studies in Tirana, where he worked until 1990.
+When Nano was working at the Marxist–Leninist Institute, he was under the observation of Nexhmije Hoxha, Enver Hoxha's wife.
+He was singled out as "one of her favorites" during this time.